-According to a survey, unveiled in August 2019, digital health is a main concern for leading healthcare institutions in the US.
+In fact, according to a survey, digital health is a main concern for leading healthcare institutions in the US.
 Tracking quality metrics ranks first in the top 3 concerns of healthcare organizations, followed by communication between physicians and patients.

 The latter jumped to the second spot of top concerns, before physician burnout, which still ranked second in the 2018 edition of the survey.